Budenheim

 Budenheim is a municipality in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
-Unlike other municipalities in Mainz-Bingen, it does not belong to any Verbandsgemeinde.
+Unlike other municipalities in Mainz-Bingen, it does not belong to any association of municipalities.

 Geography

 Location

 The Municipality of Budenheim is the only Verbandsgemeinde-free municipality in Mainz-Bingen.
 The municipality lies in Rhenish Hesse, 9 km west of Rhineland-Palatinate's capital Mainz, and is bordered by the north-flowing Rhine and the Lennebergwald (forest) on the residential community's south and west.

 Greatest elevation

 Budenheim's greatest elevation is the Lenneberg at 176.8 m, which is in the Lennebergwald.
 At this spot stands the Lennebergturm (tower), dedicated in 1880 and belonging to the Wander- und Lennebergverein Rheingold Mainz e.
 V. (a hiking club).

 History

 Budenheim had its first documentary mention – albeit undated – as Butenheim in the Lorsch codex in a listing of the Lorsch Abbey’s holdings in and around Mainz (Urkunde-Nr.
 1977); this was the municipality’s only mention therein.